rooyi/rooyi.github.io/expectation-explainer.md

-# "I EXPECT an Explanation!" - Visualizing Concepts in Expectation
+# I "EXPECT" a Visual Demo! - Visualizing the Linearity of Expectation

 In the fall of 2023, I took CS 109 and we got to the topic of expectation.
 Since I really like learning mathematics in a visual way, I tried to Google for visual guides or videos about expectation.
 To my disappointment, most explanations ended up being numerical and unintuitive.
 So I took matters in my own hands and made this.